 - Your perspective on how the Fellows Program will enhance the educational and professional development opportunities you are receiving in your doctoral program.

-- A letter of support from an institutional faculty sponsor indicating: 1) your match to the Program’s goal of preparing PhD students for academia; and 2) your capacity to develop into a competitive candidate for an academic career.
+- A letter of support from an institutional faculty sponsor indicating: 1) the applicant’s match to the Program’s goal of preparing PhD students for academia; 2) the applicant’s capacity to develop into a competitive candidate for an academic career; and 3) how the applicant meets program eligibility criteria

-- A letter from your program director confirming $600 institutional support for attending the 2023 GSA Annual Meeting.
+- A letter from your program director confirming $600 institutional support for attending the 2024 GSA Annual Scientific Meeting

 - Submit application online